 Each panel is interleaved with the panels directly above and below it.
 This interleaving dictates the order that the panels must be removed for maintenance (See the Summa Maintenance Manual for more information):

 - 1. 12 Fader/ 8 Fader panel

 - 2. Control Cell/Monitor panel

 - 3. Meter Display/Touch Display panel

 SUMMA SURFACE SECTIONS

-(P&G faders available on request)
+100mm Alps faders with motor driven overpress fitted as standard (P&G faders available on request)